hortonworks/cloudbreak/README.md

 [https://github.com/hortonworks/cloudbreak/commit/f50f5c8f38941db958eac27c663ae00ecba7b0f5](url)

+## Coding guidelines

+- If you introduce a new Cloud SDK or API for a feature, please ensure that the newly introduced API calls **are supported in every region** and if not then search for an alternative solution.
+It is often the case that the cloud providers gradually introduce their new services.

-### Catching up
+## Catching up

 When you're working on your precious change on your beloved branch and all of a sudden you face the issue of getting your branch drop behind from the desired/initial branch where you would like to open your future pull request, our way of catching up is [rebasing](https://git-scm.com/docs/git-rebase).

 If you're experiencing this quite common then the good practice would be fetching and rebasing the initial branch multiple times in a day because there are periods of times when dozens of changes are landing on different branches.
 I agree, sometimes (especially when someone is working on a huge change) continuously rebasing our branch could be could really be a pain in the bottom, but this practice ensures that we're submitting our commits in proper order and way.

-In addition please do not merge branches together if you can solve your problem with rebasing, and even if you think that your change would have no impact on the codebase or the actual collection of functionalities **- if you're not from our team or don't have written permission from one of our team members - please never ever push directly anything to the master branch normally and especially not by force.**
+In addition, please do not merge branches together if you can solve your problem with rebasing, and even if you think that your change would have no impact on the codebase, or the actual collection of functionalities **- if you're not from our team or don't have written permission from one of our team members - please never ever push directly anything to the master branch normally and especially not by force.**